LibrePass/LibrePass-Docs/api/User.md

 ## User

 The `User` endpoint is responsible for managing user-related actions within the LibrePass application.
-This includes changing passwords, setting up two-factor authentication (2FA), and deleting user accounts.
+This includes changing email and password, setting up two-factor authentication (2FA), and deleting user accounts.

 ### Endpoints